gridsome/gridsome.org/blog/2019-05-15-vuemd/index.md

 ```
 All **front-matter** fields are available in `$frontmatter` and in the **GraphQL data layer** if you want to query data from other pages.

+## Gotchas...
+MDVue uses runs all files trough Webpack to render Vue Components.
+This will slow the build process down compared to for example **filesystem-source**.
+So it's not recommended to use MDVue if you plan to have thousands of blog posts.
+MDVue is perfect for documentation, design systems, portfolios and smaller blogs etc.

+## VuePress comparison

 ## What about MDX for Vue?